-Program Capacity and Modular Classrooms: FCPS, Facilities Planning Services, Capacity and Utilization Surveys, SY 2022-23.
+Program Capacity and Modular Classrooms: FCPS, Facilities Planning Services, Capacity and Utilization Surveys, SY SY 2022-23.

-Membership includes general education, special education, AAP, FCPS PreK, preschool, special education centers, preschool resource centers, alternative school programs, and alternative court programs.
+- Membership includes general education, special education, AAP, FCPS PreK, preschool, special education enters, preschool resource centers, alternative school programs, and alternative court programs.
 Membership includes students who attend a Fairfax County public school and reside outside Fairfax County and the City of Fairfax.
 The impacts of COVID-19 are uncertain and may affect the accuracy of the student membership projections.
 Dates for official budget counts are special education and special education preschool (December 1), nontraditional sites (January 31), and FCPS PreK (March 31).
 Pre-construction program capacity is used for schools currently in construction.
-For a list of schools in construction, refer to Potential Capacity Solutions table for each region.
+For a list of schools after a renovation or capacity senhancement.
 Projected Program Capacity for SY 2027-28 highlighted in yellow includes future design capacity of schools after a renovation or capacity enhancement.